Becka8Tech/Becka8Tech/README.md

 - 👋 Hi, I’m Rebekah.
 - 👀 I’m interested in dancing, singing, creating with code.
 - 🌱 I’m currently learning as much as I can about coding.
-- 📫 How to reach me rebekahmiller18@gmail.com
+- 📫 How to reach me via email: rebekahmiller18@gmail.com
 - ⚡ Fun fact: I've hiked most of the Appalachian Trail and the Washington state portion of the Pacific Crest Trail.

 <!---